vphilippon/DotFiles/README.md

     ./install.sh

-To add new submodule (with branch tracking), follow this:
+To add new submodule (with branch tracking), follow this: (Add branch trakcing) [http://stackoverflow.com/a/18799234](http://stackoverflow.com/a/18799234)
-  [http://stackoverflow.com/a/18799234](http://stackoverflow.com/a/18799234)

 Make sure you have: